Gaurav9693089415/ISRO-HelpBot/README.md

  # **🌟 ISRO HelpBot**

+# ISRO_HelpBot

 An AI-powered conversational assistant designed for information retrieval from ISRO's knowledge resources using a Knowledge Graph, Natural Language Processing (NLP), and semantic search.
 Built for the [ISRO Bharatiya Antariksh Hackathon 2025](https://www.isrohack.in/), this project aims to revolutionize access to space-related information.

+## 🎯 Problem Statement (As per Hackathon)

+The MOSDAC Portal hosts satellite data, documentation, and FAQs, but users face difficulty navigating its depth and diversity.
+This project introduces an AI-based HelpBot that addresses this issue by enabling intelligent, contextual, and interactive access to relevant information.

+### 🧵 Objectives

+- Build a virtual assistant using NLP/ML for intelligent question answering
+- Extract entities and relationships from structured/unstructured web content
+- Construct a dynamic knowledge graph for efficient information retrieval
+- Enable spatial intelligence for queries containing location-based terms
+- Ensure the system is modular, pip-installable, and deployable on other portals

+### 🎯 Expected Outcomes

+- A chatbot capable of instant, contextual answers from MOSDAC content
+- A semantic knowledge graph modeling ISRO datasets and FAQs
+- CLI, Streamlit UI, and FastAPI API access
+- Packaged and deployable solution

+### 📏 Evaluation Parameters

+- **Intent Recognition Accuracy**: Correct classification of user intent
+- **Entity Recognition Accuracy**: Accurate extraction of entities like satellite names, regions, and parameters
+- **Response Completeness**: Degree to which all relevant information is included in a response
+- **Response Consistency**: Logical coherence across multiple turns and related queries

 ## 📌 Features

--  **Query Understanding**: Extracts intent and named entities from natural language queries.
+-  **Query Understanding**: Extracts user intent and key entities using NLP and custom classifiers.
--  **Knowledge Graph Builder**: Builds a semantic knowledge graph from `.txt`, `.pdf`, `.docx`, and `.xlsx` documents.
+-  **Knowledge Graph Builder**: Dynamically parses structured and unstructured data into a semantic graph.
--  **Geospatial Awareness**: Recognizes and links locations (e.g., "Bay of Bengal", "17°N") from queries and documents.
+-  **Geospatial Intelligence**: Recognizes spatial entities like oceans, coordinates, and regions for spatially aware responses.
--  **Frontend Chat UI**: Built a modern frontend stack with Tailwind CSS and Vanilla JS for an interactive experience.
+-  **Frontend Chat Interface**: Responsive UI built using **Tailwind CSS** and **Vanilla JS** for a lightweight, fast experience.
--  **Backend API**: FastAPI-powered backend to serve query results via RESTful endpoints.
--  **Evaluation Metrics**: Includes performance measures such as Intent Recognition Accuracy, Entity Recognition Accuracy, Response Consistency, and Response Completeness.
----
+- ⚙️ **FastAPI Backend**: Handles real-time RESTful communication between UI and backend models.
+-  **Evaluation Metrics**: Intent, entity, and answer quality tracked and visualized via automated tools.
+-  **Pip-Installable Package**: Fully modular and installable via `pip install isro-helpbot`.

 ## 🗂️ Project Structure